-A thoughtful gameday content strategy increases the number and diversity of fans reached and engaged on digital platforms.
-A well-executed plan ensures every potentially transcendent viral moment is captured — and shared.
-But, even more, a sound strategy extends the life and amplifies the value of everything that happened in that moment.
+A thoughtful gameday content strategy increases the number and diversity of fans reached and engaged on digital AND broadcast platforms.
+A well-executed plan ensures every potentially transcendent viral moment is captured in photos and videos — and shared.
+But, even more, a sound strategy extends the life and amplifies the value of everything that happened in that moment – and remains in the digital ether long after the game ends.

-As marketers for an entertainment brand, it’s up to you to tell those stories.
+As marketers for an sports organization, you can look to TV and entertainment marketers for guidance.
+They’ll tell you it’s up to you and your team to tell those stories, but its better if your partners seed those stories across social media.
 The cool sponsor activations that take place, the sights and sounds found inside and outside the stadium.
 The way every play is simultaneously an entertainment extravaganza and celebration of the fan community.
 If all of the ‘stuff’ that comprises matchday is the fire your organization works to build, a content strategy to capture and distribute it is the lighter fluid that can drive increasingly measurable value.

-Let’s outline the framework to help develop that well-executed gameday content strategy.
+Let’s outline the framework to help develop that well-executed gameday digital media strategy.

 Every organization will be a bit different and the plans may vary across sports and leagues.
 But there are key aspects to consider, in order to plan and execute the strategy: